 This exercise is designed to make Bayesian inference more accessible for beginners.
 Just as in the earlier tutorial, users can engage with real-world examples to better understand the principles of Bayesian analysis.

-For the exercise, click here.
+For the exercise in R, click here.

 Exercise ‘Multilevel WAMBS’

-For the exercise, click here.
+For the exercise in R, click here.

 Depaoli, S., & Van de Schoot, R. (2017).
 Improving transparency and replication in Bayesian statistics: The WAMBS-Checklist.
 Psychological methods, 22(2), 240.